Celebrating 25 years of research training to combat HIV/AIDS

 Photo by Trevor Samson/World Bank

-Reacting to the alarming spread of AIDS around
+Reacting to the alarming spread of AIDS around the world,

-to build sustainable research capacity around
+sustainable research capacity around the globe.

 Fogarty's approach was groundbreaking and helped to build the level of expertise necessary for sustained research efforts to study the HIV/AIDS epidemic on the ground in the locations where suffering was greatest.
 AITRP alumni returned home not only to conduct research projects critical to their home countries but also to train others, adding to the impact.